KOEGlike/hackxpansion/website/src/lib/content/docs/shipping/build.md

 Submitting your build still requires you to meet all the requirements of submitting for design.
 You can find those [here](./design).

+## PR your driver/app into the main repo

+Check out on how to do this for app [here](../quickstart/first-app#adding-your-app-to-the-firmware) and for drivers [here](../quickstart/first-driver#adding-your-driver-to-the-firmware).

 ## Show your project, now built IRL

 At minimum, you should include in your README: